craftercms/docs/source/developers/experience-builder.rst

 - ``body_top``: used to inject templates from plugins
 - ``body_bottom``: used to inject templates from plugins and is also used by ICE as detailed below

+The ``head``, ``body_bottom`` and ``body_top`` are macros that should be positioned in those positions that the name suggests.
+Their purpose is to print strategic scripts, stylesheets or otherwise executions that should take place in those moments of the page rendering or be printed in that position.
+Plugins use these “hooks” to inject themselves on the right location so it’s important for ftl templates to position them in accordance to their name.
+For example, a google tag manager plugin will want to get injected early on in the ``head`` so it will print it’s script in the ``<@head />`` hook.

 See :ref:`here <plugins-using-freemarker-templates>` for more information on injecting templates from plugins.

 |